-4.6 Change Default SMW, iDRAC, and STONITH Passwords After Customization
+14.6 Change Default SMW, iDRAC, and STONITH Passwords After Customization

-During HA configuration, the passwords for the stonith resources are set to the iDRAC root password.
-If this site changed the default SMW root and iDRAC root passwords after installing the SMW software, there is no need to change the passwords again.
-Otherwise, use the following procedure to change the SMW root password and the hacluster and stonith passwords.
+During HA configuration, the passwords for hacluster and the stonith resources are set to the root password for the SMWs.
+If you changed the default root and iDRAC passwords after installing the SMW software, there is no need to change the passwords again.
+Otherwise, use the following procedure to change the passwords.